 Figure 9.
-Study area, Galveston Island and Bolivar Peninsula (from Frey et al. 2016).
+Study area, Galveston Island and Bolivar Peninsula (From Frey et al. 2013).

 Figure 10.
-Isopach map of Holocene sediments (top) and strike section of Holocene sediments and subsea depth of the Holocene-Pleistocene unconformity (from White et al. 1985).
+Isopach map of Holocene sediments (top) and strike section of Holocene sediments and subsea depth of the Holocene-Pleistocene unconformity from White et al. (1985)

-2.2 Sediment transport
+Sediment transport

-The following is a summary of material from Frey et al. (2016) and King (2007).
+The following is a summary of material from Frey et al. (2013) and King (2007).
 For Galveston Island, the net sediment transport is to the southwest although along the Galveston seawall there is a reversal with net transport on the eastern end towards the entrance.
-While most of the island has relatively low levels of erosion, the ends at San Luis pass and the Galveston Bay entrance at Bolivar Roads are accreting as shown in Figure 11 and updated from a study by Frey et al. (2016) in Figure 12.
+While most of the island has relatively low levels of erosion, the ends at San Luis pass and the entrance are accreting as shown in Figure 11 and updated from a study by Frey et al. in Figure 12.
 In addition, the area near the west end of the seawall has significant erosion.
-Most of the sandy material is fine grained with median diameter of 0.15 mm (Frey et al. 2016).
-The area is sand limited, and there is very little coarse-grained material being delivered to the beaches in modern times.
+Most of the sandy material is fine grained with median diameter of 0.15 mm (Frey et al. 2013).
+The area is sand limited and there is very little coarse grained material being delivered to the beaches in modern times.
 King (2007) stated that net longshore transport is to the southwest for the region.
 He summarized the transport rates as shown in Table 1.